Sasheem/sasheem-dev-portfolio/src/pages/03-23-2021-my-portfolio/index.md

 <p>Now my static site is backed by serverless aws lambda functions.
 I switched to this setup because I recently obtained my AWS Cloud Practitioner certification.</p>

-<p>I created the mockups for each project using Sketch and designed the my logo playing around with
+<p>I created the mockups for each project using Sketch and designed the logo playing around with
 shapes in Sketch</p>

 ### Dev Stack